marekk1992/movie-manager/README.md

 - Git - for cloning repository from GitHub;
 - Maven - for building and running project from terminal;
 - JDK - required for Maven compilation;
+- Docker - for deploying application;
-- Docker - for running 'postgres' image;
+- Docker-compose - for running multi-container Docker applications;
-- API client tool (e.g. Postman) or browser - for testing your API;
+- API client tool (e.g. Postman) or browser - for testing your API.

-`Step 1` - in your terminal window start Postgres instance and docker container:
+`Step 1` - start docker postgres container:

-    $ docker run -it --name my_database -p 5432:5432 -e POSTGRES_USER=movieuser -e POSTGRES_PASSWORD=postgres123 postgres

-*Notes
-- Container name - my_database;
-- Image - postgres;
-- In PostgreSQL it is typical to use port 5432;
-- PostgreSQL version - 15.1.
+Navigate to root of the project and execute command:

+    $ docker-compose up -d

-Now your database system is ready to accept connections.
+This will start PostgreSQL container in the background, your database system is ready to accept connections.

 `Step 2` - indicate your own API KEY for integration with TMDB: